-Diseases Enalapril Can Treat in Pets
+Diseases Enalapril Can Treat

-Enalapril is used in both the dog and the cat to treat heart failure, and a kidney disease called protein-losing nephropathy that results in protein loss through the kidneys and into the urine.
+In dogs, Enalapril is used to treat heart failure, and a kidney disease called protein-losing nephropathy that results in protein loss through the kidneys and into the urine.

 Side Effects of Enalapril Use